russom/DSND-Capstone/Capstone_writeup.md

 * Introducing an `thumbs_dwn` column based on whether or not the user visits the `Thumbs Down` page;
 * Introducing a `total_thumbs_dwn` column showing the total of the thumbs down given per user;

-Once introduced all the column above we can take a look at the data:
+Once introduced all the columns above we can take a look at the data:

 ```
   # Check columns